The answer to this question is not a simple one. Over the years we have learned to be very careful about how we answer it.

 We put basic information on our web site for clients who so desire.
 Those who see your listing can find out basic information about your nonprofit and how to contact you.
 There is NO CHARGE for this service.
 Here is a link to the starting page.

-Once we finish the process for you, we step out of the picture.
-You are completely independent.
-You are not under our “umbrella” or tied to us in any way.
-We gently “push you away from the dock” with our final letter full of helpful parting advice and very useful sample forms (Unanimous Written Consent of Directors (for Corporate Resolutions), Resignation of Director or Officer, Unanimous Written Consent of Directors to Set Time and Date for Annual Meeting of Board of Directors, Unanimous Written Consent of Directors to Change Location of Annual Meeting of Board of Directors, Unanimous Written Consent of Directors to Establish End of Annual Accounting Period, Waiver of Notice and Consent to Holding of Annual Meeting of Board of Directors, Minutes of Annual Meeting of Board of Directors, Waiver of Notice and Consent for Special Meeting of Board of Directors and Minutes of Special Meeting of Board of Directors).At that point, our service is finished.
-There are no additional costs and no other services that we perform.
-But you are still in our family, and you are still on our e-mail list, and you will still be a part of our Client Community.
-We get questions from former clients, and where possible we answer them or direct them elsewhere.
+We can prepare for you various corporate documents (Unanimous Written Consent of Directors for Corporate Resolutions, Resignation of Director or Officer, Unanimous Written Consent of Directors to Set Time and Date for Annual Meeting of Board of Directors, Unanimous Written Consent of Directors to Change Location of Annual Meeting of Board of Directors, Unanimous Written Consent of Directors to Establish End of Annual Accounting Period, Waiver of Notice and Consent to Holding of Annual Meeting of Board of Directors, Minutes of Annual Meeting of Board of Directors, Waiver of Notice and Consent for Special Meeting of Board of Directors and Minutes of Special Meeting of Board of Directors).
+We can also register your nonprofit in other states where you may wish to operate.
+We will also amend your Articles of Incorporation and/or Bylaws if you so require.

-You have two months to send us back your completed questionnaires.
-If you wish, you may extend this period for each questionnaire by paying $100 per month (extension fee).
+You have two months to send us back your completed questionnaires and Financials.
+If you wish, you may extend this period for each by paying $100 per month (extension fee).
 The same applies to paying any installment payments.
-If you have not completed both sets of questionnaires (Corporation and 501c3) by the end of six months (and made any payments due), we remove you from our database, and you have lost your investment.
+If you have not completed both sets of questionnaires (Corporation and 501c3 and Financials) by the end of six months (and made any payments due), we remove you from our database, and you have lost your investment.

 We believe everything we do in life should be the best we can do and that your legal documents should not only be excellent from a legal point standpoint (most important), but also be aesthetic and pleasing to the eye.
 Generally, legal documents are pretty boring.
 At least, ours look good!
 (Exception: Articles of Incorporation and government forms have to follow a specific format and cannot be made to look good.)
 Take a look at our documents.